 Jean nudged him, noticing the object of his attention.
-“Well now, not two days out of training, and already your head is turned.
-Tsk, tsk, Johnny-boy.”
+“Well now, not a day out of training, and already your head is turned.
+Tsk, tsk, Jonny-boy.”

 In unison, they mimicked Jonathan and finished his oft-repeated adage, “Only do not pluck them if the garden is not yours.”
 Both burst out laughing.

-“It is too bad you did not apply yourselves so well to your studies,” Jonathan’s eyes sparkled.
-A sly grin spread across his face.
+“It is too bad you did not apply yourselves so well to your studies.”
+A sly grin spread across Jonathan’s face.

 As the three friends laughed, Jonathan thought to approach the young beauty, but a disturbance on the far side of the market caught their attention.
-Six soldiers, clad in the vermillion of the king, were guffawing loudly.
+Six soldiers, clad in the vermillion of the king, were guffawing.
 At their feet, a farmer sprawled in a pile of crushed tomatoes.

 The soldiers laughed harder.

-Their leader, a bearded giant bearing the green dragon sigil of Lorness, sneered.
+Their leader, a bearded giant, sneered.
 “I’ll save you the trouble.
 I’m the new commandant.”

 The farmer’s eyes widened.

-The maiden ran to help her father, but was grabbed by the commandant, who growled, “Let’s see if you’re as tender as you look.”
+The maiden ran to help her father, but the commandant grabbed her by the shoulders and growled, “Let’s see if you’re as tender as you look.”

-She struggled, only to have her face smothered by his large beard.
+She struggled as her face was smothered by his large beard.
 Kicking and scratching, she pushed him away.
-“You pig!”

 “Fire!
-That’s what we like in a woman,” the commandant blustered, holding her at arm’s length.
+That’s what we like in a woman,” the commandant said, holding her at arm’s length.
 “Don’t we, men?”

 They all laughed again.

-The farmer staggered back to his feet, breathing hard.
-He stepped forward unsteadily, tottered, almost collapsing again, only to kick the officer’s side.
+Her father, the farmer staggered back to his feet, breathing hard.
+He stepped forward unsteadily, tottered, almost collapsing again, but gave a determined kick to the officer’s side.

-Gasping, the commandant doubled over and released the maid, who sprinted away.
-Her father stood his ground as the soldiers drew their swords.
+Groaning, the commandant recoiled in pain.
+Momentarily distracted from his perverse intentions, he released the maid, who sprinted away.
+Her father stood his ground as the other soldiers drew their swords.

 The giant straightened, snarling, “Fool!
 You’ve forfeited your life!”
-Then struck the farmer with the back of his hand, sending him reeling to land in a winded heap.
+Fueled by a dark rage, the commandant struck the farmer, sending him sprawling to the ground in a gasping heap.

+Jean placed his hand on Jonathan’s shoulder.
 “Easy, Jon.
-These are the king’s soldiers,” Jean noted.
+These are the king’s soldiers.”

-“It could be the farmer’s fault,” Harold pleaded.
+Harold leaned in.
+“It could be the farmer’s fault.”

-“I will not stand by and watch such evil,” Jon countered as he strode forth, roaring, “You!
+“I will not stand by and watch such evil,” Jonathan strode forth with a primal roar, “You!
 Coward!”

-The giant ignored him, drew his sword, and advanced on the still prone farmer.
+The giant ignored him and unsheathed his sword, advancing on the still-prone farmer.

 “Now, Commandant, why don’t we resolve this?
-Let us walk away as friends.
+Let us walk away unscathed.
 What say you?”

-Jonathan glanced at the militet, soldiers without rank, who kept their distance.
+Jonathan glanced at the five militet, who kept their distance.

-“He is not alone, foul dog,” came the voice of Harold, as he and Jean drew their swords behind the five soldiers.
+“He is not alone, foul dog,” came the voice of Harold as he and Jean stood behind the soldiers, swords drawn, reinforcing Jonathan's stand.

-“Your job,” Jonathan spoke quietly, “is to serve and protect our country.
-Not to act as you have just done.
+Jonathan’s voice resonated, piercing through the chaos, “Your job is to serve and protect our country.
+Not to act as you have here.
 No law protects you when you break it yourself.”